emailkgnow/kmg_blog/README.md

 kmg_blog
 ========
 This is the git repo for my blog.
-I hope it turns out nice. if it does I might just move my entire blog over to here!
+I will move my blog to this app if it turns out ok.. :).